Hold On to Me (Lauren Daigle song): Composition

 "Hold On to Me" is composed in the key of D with a tempo of 74 beats per minute and a musical time signature of 4/4.
 Daigle's vocal range spans from G3 to A4 during the song.

 Accolades

 Commercial performance

 "Hold On to Me" debuted on the Christian Airplay chart at number 25 dated March 6, 2021.
 The following week, it debuted at No. 3 on the Hot Christian Songs, after logging in its first full week of sales and streams.
 The song concurrently debuted on the Bubbling Under Hot 100 chart dated March 13, 2021, at No. 15.

 "Hold On to Me" reached No. 1 on the Hot Christian Songs chart dated June 5, 2021, following to the surge in downloads after Lauren Daigle's performance of the song on the season finale of NBC's The Voice.

 Music video

 The official audio video of "Hold On to Me" showcasing the single's artwork was released to YouTube on February 26, 2021.
 On March 11, 2021, Daigle released the music video of the song.

 Track listing

+Usage in media

+"Hold On to Me" was featured on 9-1-1's 5th season episode, Defend in Place.